Himadri001/himadri001.github.io/index.md

 </ul> -->

-<h2 class="h2-color" style="margin-bottom:4px"> Current Research </h2>
+<h2 class="h2-color" style="margin-bottom:4px"> Current Research Projects </h2>
-<h3 class="h2-color" style="margin-bottom:3px"> Deep Multi Magnification Network for Multi-Class Breast Cancer Tissue Segmentation</h3>
+<h3 class="h2-color" style="margin-bottom:3px"> GraphRag Inference for privacy Policy analysis of S\&P Companies</h3>
-<p class="par-color" style="text-align: justify">Currently, I am studying Multi-Encoder Multi-Decoder Multi-Concatenation network which takes image patches from  breast cancer whole side image at multi-magnification level as input and outputs the classification and segmentation of the tissue subtypes.
-Currently, the model can segment 6 classes of tissue subtypes.
-My objective is to retrain the network with publicly available datasets (CAMELYON16,17) and to include more class predictions to increase the accuracy of the pathological examination of breast cancer.</p>
+<p class="par-color" style="text-align: justify">Currently, I am working on a knowledge graph-based framework infused with LLM to provide any user with an inference to ask questions and receive a formatted answer related to company-specific privacy policies.</p>

 <h3 class="h2-color" style="margin-bottom:3px">Voice Disorder Detection and Classification Using Deep Transformer Based Models</h3>
-<p class="par-color" style="text-align: justify">I am exploring the use of transformer-based deep learning models for the early detection of speech and communication disorders.
-This research aims to improve diagnostic accuracy and intervention timelines by leveraging large-scale speech datasets and advanced sequence modeling techniques, contributing to more accessible and intelligent speech-language pathology tools.</p>
+<p class="par-color" style="text-align: justify">The research project aims to improve diagnostic accuracy and intervention timelines by leveraging large-scale speech datasets and advanced transformer models, contributing to more accessible and intelligent speech-language pathology tools.</p>

 <h2 class="h2-color"  style="margin-bottom:8px">Professional Experience</h2>
-<h3 class="h2-color" style="margin-bottom:8px">Engineering Manager MGH Logistics Ltd. MGH Group [Jan'23 to Present]</h3>
+<h3 class="h2-color" style="margin-bottom:8px">Engineering Manager MGH Logistics Ltd. MGH Group [Jan'23 to Dec'23]</h3>
 <p class="par-color" style="margin-bottom:8px; text-align: justify;">Starting of the year 2024, I was appointed as the engineering manager of a logistics and order management platform( <strong><a href="https://drive.google.com/file/d/1nhzC6554nGKg1rjZufO3UVJvUGfPqoj9/view?usp=sharing"><i style="color:#e74d3c">Learn More</i></a></strong>), V-SOL (A Infor Nexus Product) for MGH freight forwarding wing.
-Currently, I am leading the `Shipment Tracking` project for sea and air freight.
-I have developed a standalone microservice which pulls ship and container tracking information from the carrier's system and posts it to V-SOL through Infor ION middleware.
+Currently, I led the `Shipment Tracking` project for sea and air freight.
+I built a standalone microservice which pulls ship and container tracking information from the carrier's system and posts it to V-SOL through Infor ION middleware.
 I have followed the Domain-Driven-Design with an API gateway to connect with the carriers.
 The API is consumed periodically via a background/cron job.
 Users of the platform can now view the location of their shipment on a world map with shipment information such as the date and time of departure from the origin port, transition port arrival-departure and destination arrival. </p>

 <p class="par-color" style="margin-bottom:22px; text-align: justify;">
-Furthermore, I am working on developing an Exception Management service for V-SOL.
-The service will notify the buyer and LSP users from MGH in real time if any exception is taking place during the total shipment process.
+Furthermore, I worked on developing an Exception Management service for MGH.
+The service notifies the buyer and LSP users from MGH in real time if any exception is taking place during the total shipment process.
 The exceptions rules can be set by the buyer and easily changable through an admin portal.
 To notify we are using Event-Bus architecture and the information will be sent by organisation messaging channels such as Microsoft Teams.</p>